-- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age and ability of the students can make a significant difference in the event of an emergency. - The school has limited infrastructure or facilities to accommodate persons with disabilities.
-It should be noted that the school makes use of a buddy system for students and staff to aid vulnerable persons daily and in the event of an - emergency.
+- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age and ability of the students can make a significant difference in the event of an emergency. - The EMP should be shared with parents and the district safety committee for comprehensive disaster management. - The school has limited infrastructure or facilities to accommodate persons with disabilities.
+It should be noted that the school makes use of a buddy system for students and staff to aid vulnerable persons daily and in the event of an - At the time of the assessment, fire extinguishers needed to be serviced and recharged. - There are limited green initiatives underway. - Safety signage around the school could be improved. - Repairs required to the physical plant to ensure safety before or during a hazard event.
+Focus should be given to roof repairs, flood mitigation strategies and repairs to areas that have been infested by pests (rats and/or termites).